fabric8io/docker-maven-plugin/doc/howto-release.md

 ```

 * Run "update_issue_links.sh" in "doc/"
-* Check into Git and push
+* Check into Git, push, create PR and apply

 ## Building and deploying